melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 ## Avoiding full page refreshes

-So now we have a multipage application.
+Now we have a multipage application.
 On click we make a server request for the full page HTML.